Here is a list of the 10 best travel blog posts about Berlin for your trip in 2021.

-Silke is actually a Berlin travel blogger and writer, book author and a translator for the travel industry.
-Happiness and Things today is a travel blog which focuses on the things that Silke loves most about travel.
+Silke is actually a Berlin travel blogger and writer, book author, and translator for the travel industry.
+Happiness and Things today is a travel blog that focuses on the things that Silke loves most about travel.
 She wants to share with us all the most amazing landscapes, vibrant cities, and unforgettable moments that you can have anywhere in the world.

 Her Berlin travel blog offers extensive information on everything there is to see and do in Berlin or tips if you only have 3 days in Berlin, and Berlin with kids, 100 free things to do in Berlin, and also a complete Berlin survival guide.
 By checking out her post, you can be sure that you will know and have everything you need for your trip.

 The goal of The poor traveler’s writers is to build FREE travel guides, where they can share their experiences and whatever lessons they pick up along the way.

 “This blog is for the poor travelers out there — the newbies, the first-timers, the lost and confused, the shy and socially awkward, and those who can’t afford to make costly mistakes.”